OWRC/interpolants/sources/clipnship.md

 output: html_document
 ---

 ORMGP partners and paid subscribers can download the spatial layers we produce and some data.
-To do this, users specify a small, rectangular area, inside which a 3D block of the geologic data is provided.
+To do this, users specify a small, rectangular area, inside which a 3D block of the geological data is provided.
 The specified area must not exceed 18 square kilometre (the user will get a warning if the specified rectangular area exceedss this).
 Note: If users require a larger area, please contact ORMGP.

 The first step in this process is the **clip** function.
 This is where the user supplies the areal extent of their data request.
 The return is the spatial layers and data available within the specified extent.